joshuarome/Computer-science/bob.md

 ![](http://i.imgur.com/fC19LV8.png)

 Like before, the procedure takes the argument "n" for the exact same reason.
 Using the ```text``` property of the label created earlier, the text was then changed.
-The "join" function was used to concatenate "There are " with the current amount of computers avaliable (through the use of "select list item lsit" which allows me to lookup the amount avaliable using "n" which is the current building) and finally added to " computers available in this building." which creates a nice outcome e.g. "There are 10  computers available in this building".
+The "join" function was used to concatenate "There are " with the current amount of computers avaliable (through the use of "select list item list" which allows me to lookup the amount avaliable using "n" which is the current building) and finally added to " computers available in this building." which creates a nice outcome e.g. "There are 10  computers available in this building".

 And finally, an event was checked for each button to see if they had been touched.
 If they were touched, the procedure "run" was called with the building number being passed: